 Charity Care, Uninsured Discounts and Provision for Doubtful Accounts: Collection of receivables from third-party payers and patients is our primary source of cash and is critical to our operating performance.
 Our primary collection risks relate to uninsured patients and the portion of the bill which is the patient's responsibility, primarily co-payments and deductibles.
 We estimate our provisions for doubtful accounts based on general factors such as payer mix, the agings of the receivables and historical collection experience.
 We routinely review accounts receivable balances in conjunction with these factors and other economic conditions which might ultimately affect the collectability of the patient accounts and make adjustments to our allowances as warranted.
 At our acute care hospitals, third party liability accounts are pursued until all payment and adjustments are posted to the patient account.
 For those accounts with a patient balance after third party liability is finalized or accounts for uninsured patients, the patient receives statements and collection letters.
-Our hospitals establish a partial reserve for self-pay accounts in the allowance for doubtful accounts for both unbilled balances and those that have been billed and are under 90 days old.
-All self-pay accounts are fully reserved at 90 days from the date of discharge.
-Third party liability to pay are reviewed for potential sources of financial assistance including our charity care policy.
+Our hospitals establish a partial reserve for self-pay accounts in the allowance for doubtful accounts for both unbilled balances are fully reserved in the allowance for doubtful accounts for both unbilled balances are fully reserved in the allowance for doubtful accounts when the balance ages past 180 days from the date of discharge.
+Patients that express an inability to pay are reviewed for potential sources of financial assistance including our charity care policy.
 If the patient is deemed unwilling to pay, the account is written-off as bad debt and transferred to an outside collection agency for additional collection effort.

 Historically, a significant portion of the patients treated throughout our portfolio of acute care hospitals are uninsured patients which, in part, has resulted from patients who are employed but do not have health insurance or who have policies with relatively high deductibles.
-Patients treated at our hospitals for non-elective services, who have gross income less than 400% of the federal poverty guidelines, are deemed eligible for charity care.
+Generally, patients treated at our hospitals for non-elective services, who have gross income less than 400% of the federal poverty guidelines, are deemed eligible for charity care.
 The federal poverty guidelines are established by the federal government and are based on income and family size.
+Effective January 1, 2016, our hospitals in certain states in which we operate reduced the charity care eligibility threshold to less than the federal poverty guidelines.
 Because we do not pursue collection of amounts that qualify as charity care, they are not reported in our net revenues or in our accounts receivable, net.